aliasgar55/cpp-basics/notes.md

    and complied
 4. So in summary templates gives us the ability to run specific code based on what type we pass
-5. Note: The template dosent actually exists untill we call it, so if you have a syntax error in the template
+5. Note: The template dosent actually exists untill we call it, so if you have a syntax error in the template you wont notice it unless you call it.
 # HEAP vs STACK
 1. STACK allocations are a lot faster than help allocation
 2. Heap allocation calls new which in turn calls malloc which asks the operating system for the memory and does all the book keeping going throught the freelist to find a free memory block and marking the memory as used etc, and returns  the pointer to the memory
-3. Here the performance diffrence is the allocation
+3. Here the performance difference is the allocation
 4. Always try to allocate on stack unless you cant maybe due to size of the data or lifetime
 # MACROS
 1. Syntax